dct2012/4wm/README.md

 ***New Features***
   * Menu.
-    * make sure we can compile without all this stuff defined
     * limit string length to rectangle/tile width.
     * add user defined fonts in Xdefaults.
     * add keyboard use.